- Explore UNESCO Salamanca

 - Discover the city of Oporto

-Port wine, perhaps Portugal’s most internationally famous export, takes its name from the city of Oporto, situated in the estuary of the Douro river, where it is both produced and shipped from.
+Port wine takes its name from the city of Oporto, at the estuary of the Douro river.

 - Casa de Mateus Palace

 Enjoy an included excursion to explore the grounds of this 17th-century manor house.